homelesscoding/sslscanator/README.md

 ### Notice:

-The tool will create a temporary file for each target that will be removed after scanning ends
+The tool will create a temporary files for each target that will be removed after scanning ends in the execution directory

 ### Licensing: